redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 # File Uploads

 As you're probably heard, Redwood thinks the future is serverless.
 This concept introduces some interesing problems you may not have had to worry about in the past.
 For example: where do files go when you upload them—there's no server!
-Like maybe tasks you may have done [yourself](https://redwoodjs.com/tutorial/authentication), this is one job that we can farm out to a third party service.
+Like many tasks you may have done [yourself](https://redwoodjs.com/tutorial/authentication) in the past, this is one job that we can farm out to a third party service.

 ## The Service